viren1993/javascript/javascript/8-Opps/index.md

  - Instances (new, this)

 ## Pillars
- - Abstraction - deatails hide kar na  - (fetch api call kar se kar just background prosess)
- - Encapsulation - encapsulation is wrapping up of data in method and funcation hide kar diya jo access jo kar na wo kar ne diya
- - inheritance -
- - Polymorphism - Poly is many - morphism sawaroop - 1 method mutiple roop just like console log  above topic send me all in each every details interview related and theory related all this topic

- Object-Oriented Programming (OOP) is a programming paradigm that organizes code into objects that encapsulate both data and behavior.

 Four Pillars of OOP
 Abstraction – Hiding implementation details and exposing only what’s necessary.
 Encapsulation – Wrapping data & methods inside a class.